Score cheap Christmas flights to Europe

 But don’t worry if you’re not ready to book quite yet or you’ve missed this window of opportunity – you’ll still save up to 3% when you book as late as September.

-When choosing departure dates, you’ll find flying out in the first week of December will give you affordable fares.
-The cheapest day to fly out is 8 December.
+When choosing departure dates, flying out in the first week of December gives you affordable fares.
+When returning, dates between Boxing Day and New Year's Eve are generally quite affordable.

-You’ll find some of the cheaper fares back to Australia on 27–29 December.
-Though, if you plan to spend New Year’s in Europe as well, keep in mind that prices peak after 1 January and to cash in on the bargain flights, you’ll need to fly back on New Year’s Day or on or after 15 January for extra savings.
+Though, if you plan to spend New Year’s in Europe as well, keep in mind that prices peak after 1 January.
+To cash in on the bargain flights, you’ll need to fly back on New Year’s Day or on or after 15 January for extra savings.

 Tips and tricks to getting cheap Christmas flights to Europe